Michael Pollan Explains Caffeine Cravings (And Why You Don't Have To Quit)

 On his experience of giving up caffeine for three months

 The thing that really struck me was that I've never had [attention deficit hyperactivity disorder].
 I can focus pretty well.
 I felt like, oh, this is what ADHD is like.
 I can't keep stuff out of the peripheries.
 The peripheral information and sense data keeps rushing in and getting in the way.
-I felt like I was a horse that had taken its blinders off, and suddenly I could see too many degrees of circumference.
+I felt like I was a horse that had taken its blinders off and suddenly I could see too many degrees of circumference.
 So that was a real problem for working.
 I really had trouble sitting and writing and staying still.

 After a few days, this began to lift.
 I think anyone who delays having their morning cup of coffee knows what I'm talking about, but there was a kind of a sense of a veil or fog that had descended between me and reality.
-I was just kind of muzzy-headed and that gradually lifted.
+I was just kind of muzzy headed, and that gradually lifted.
 But I have to say, even weeks later, I felt like there was a little mental hitch between me and reality.
 I felt as if this wasn't my natural language — speaking in another language, which never goes that well or that smoothly. ...
 I got over it eventually, and I wrote a big chunk of the piece without the influence of caffeine. ...
 But it was an interesting three months.
 I recommend it actually.
 I think it's a really interesting exercise.

 On how going without caffeine improved his sleep

 It was amazing.
 I was sleeping like a teenager again.
-I would pop off, and just sleep through the night — which I don't do that often.
+I would pop off and just sleep through the night — which I don't do that often.
 And I had some great sleeps.
-I guess that was the the big compensating benefit of giving up caffeine. ...
+I guess that was the big compensating benefit of giving up caffeine. ...
 Caffeine is the enemy of good sleep. ...

-It's a problem in ways we don't perceive, because caffeine undermines the quality — not necessarily the quantity — but the quality of our sleep.
+It's a problem in ways we don't perceive, because caffeine undermines the quality — not necessarily the quantity, but the quality — of our sleep.
 And specifically, one very particular kind of sleep, which I'd never heard of before, called "slow wave" or deep sleep.
-This isn't REM sleep where you're having dreams, or light sleep.
+This isn't REM sleep, where you're having dreams, or light sleep.
 This is a really deep place you go for not that long a part of the night, but it's really important to your mental and physical health.
 It's where these slow waves start radiating from the front of your brain into the back, and they kind of harmonize all the neurons, get them on the same page.
 It's where you kind of take memories from short-term working memory and put them in their proper place.
 It's like cleaning up the desktop on your computer at the end of the day.

 Matt Walker, the psychologist who wrote Why We Sleep, thinks that this is very important to our health to have sufficient amounts of deep sleep.
 As we get older, we have less of it naturally.
 And coffee or tea cuts into that, even if you stop drinking it, say, at noon, because caffeine has a very long half-life and quarter-life.
 So, for example, the caffeine you ingest at noon — a quarter of it is still circulating in your bloodstream at midnight.
 It's still around.
 And this is the subtle and, perhaps, insidious effect it's having on you.

-Note: An earlier version of this story misspelled Roland Griffiths' last name as Griffeth.